dynamicsamic/DevNotes/DevNotes/Python.md

 # will complete their execution and return their results in a list.
 # In the result list we also can find an Exception object for the
 # second coroutine.

+### Using locks in asyncio ###
+# Locks are useful when you want to limit the access to a resource that is being used by multiple coroutines.
+Such as writing to a file.
+For the lock to work properly it should be shared among courintes that access the resource.

+# This code sample simulates file access by multiple coroutines.
+import asyncio
+from concurrent.futures import ThreadPoolExecutor

+def _sync_write_data(file_path: str, data: str):
+	with open(file_path, 'a') as f:
+		f.write(data)

+async def async_write_data(
+	file_path: str,
+	data: str,
+	executor: ThreadPoolExecutor,
+	lock: asyncio.Lock,
+	wait: int,
+):
+	# Here the await lock.acquire() method called.
+	# Every courouting using this lock object will wait until lock released.
+	async with lock:
+		loop = asyncio.get_running_loop()
+		asyncio.sleep(wait)
+		await loop.run_in_executor(executor, _sync_write_data, file_path, data)

+async def main():
+	executor = ThreadPoolExecutor()
+	lock = asyncio.Lock()
+	await async_write_data('path/to/file', '\nNew line', executor, lock, 5) await async_write_data('path/to/file', '\nAnother line', executor, lock, 2)
+	# Without using the lock, the second corountine would be executed before the first one, because of the first one waiting longer.
+Lock will synchronize the execution of these two coroutines.
 ```
 ----
 #### Generate hashes of given length